On Rob Kaufmann’s Thesis: NAS vs. Cloud Part 1

 Next article I’ll take a look at two additional points that Kaufmann makes, and explain why both of them need more beef to be more convincing given the service provision by some corporations out there.

-Guest Article By Joanna Stevenson
+By Joanna Stevenson

 Joanna studied mechanical engineering in London, and currently works for an energy research and consulting firm.
 She enjoys writing tech and business articles in her free time.
-She aspires to be an intrepid tech and gaming enthusiast with the exploratory spirit and witty prose of her favourite author of Robert Louis Stevenson.
+She aspires to be an intrepid tech and Gaming enthusiast with the exploratory spirit and witty prose of her favourite author of Robert Louis Stevenson.
 Treasure Island for the tech world.